svn2github/curl-wsdk/trunk/README.txt

  - SOAP responses containing structures with unspecified primitives are now supported

+ - SOAP responses containing arrays with unspecified primitives are now supported

+ - compressed responses may be requested from SOAP services

+ - XDM change management corrected for XDMNode.detach

  - RecordSet-for change notifications (using RecordSetEvent) are now correctly issued.